Staff and Consultants

 She has published extensively on issues of health, human rights and justice and has produced two films focused on women and HIV criminalisation – Positive Women: Exposing Injustice, and Consent.

-Based in France, Sylvie has been involved in HIV since the late 1980s when she started work as a volunteer to translate some of the vital information coming out of the English-speaking world into French.
+Sylvie Beaumont has been involved in HIV since the late 1980s when she started work as a volunteer to translate some of the vital information coming out of the English-speaking world into French.
 She joined NAM/aidsmap in the 1990s as International Editor and worked on the development of a multilingual platform aiming to facilitate networking and information sharing between HIV organisations across the world.

 Since 2014, Sylvie has managed a variety of projects for ReShape, a London-based independent HIV think tank.
-She also works as a translator specialising in HIV and remains involved in the development of knowledge sharing and content distribution platforms on a variety of projects.
+Now based in France, she also works as a translator specialising in HIV and remains involved in the development of knowledge sharing and content distribution platforms on a variety of projects.

 She has experience working with diverse teams and counterparts around the globe, supporting them as contact point for internal and external communication.